 After completion of the Interior Design program, the student will have developed the skills and knowledge necessary to obtain an entry-level position in the Interior Design industry.
-Career opportunities are available in residential and niche markets, as well as commercial markets such as healthcare, hospitality, and other businesses where good design can attract more businesse.
+Career opportunities are available in residential and niche markets, as well as commercial markets such as healthcare, hospitality, and other businesses where good design can attract more business.

+Diploma

 Total Classroom Hrs: 1080

 Total Externship Hrs: 180

 Total Program Hrs: 1260

 Total Weeks: 62 (day or evening) evening including Externship

+Total Semester Hours of Credit: 40

+Clock Hrs: Lecture/Lab

+Credential Earned: Diploma

 Academic Year: 24 credits/36 weeks (Term Type C)